Silicon-7/challenges/order_taker_challenge.md

 Use postgresql to create your database.

+Follow the user stories below.

-If you are feeling ambitious, post your site on your heroku page.
+If you are feeling ambitious, post your site on your heroku page (optional).

 ## User Stories

-A user can create a username and password to log on.
+A user has an email and a secure password to log on.

-A user can log on and log off.

-A user can use a secure password.

 A user can create a new order.

 A user can add food and drinks (items) to an order.

+A user can remove items from an order.

 A user can see the subtotal, which changes as items are added to and removed from the order.